jinyang628/algo-sync/README.md

-# lc-sync
+# algo-sync

-syncs my algo practice on external sites
+I want my grass patch to be greener even when I do leetcode!